WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting: Related Works

+\textbf{Multi-task Learning.} Multi-task learning (MTL) for dense prediction has been extensively studied, including uncertainty-based loss weighting~\citep{kendall2018multi}, task relationship modeling~\citep{zamir2018taskonomy}, and cross-task representation sharing~\citep{zhou2020pattern}.
+While joint training succeeds in 2D settings, we find that 3DGS heads (optimizing for rendering) conflict with geometry heads (optimizing for accuracy).
+We address this via curriculum learning: training geometry tasks first, then the GS head with frozen geometry features.

-\textbf{Generalizable Novel View Synthesis.} Novel view synthesis (NVS) has been extensively studied with representations such as NeRF~\citep{mildenhall2021nerf} and 3D Gaussian Splatting~\citep{kerbl20233d}, which achieve photorealistic results but typically require dense-view training for each scene.
-Early generalizable NVS methods~\citep{yu2021pixelnerf, charatan2024pixelsplat,xu2025depthsplat, liu2025monosplat} take sparse-view images with known intrinsics and poses as input to produce 3D scenes or novel views.
-While effective for sparse inputs, these approaches depend on accurate calibration or fixed view counts~\citep{chen2024mvsplat, min2024epipolar}.
-Pose-free methods~\citep{jiang2023leap, wang2023pf, ye2024no} instead pursue end-to-end reconstruction directly from images.
-FLARE~\citep{zhang2025flare} introduces a cascaded pose-geometry-appearance pipeline, while AnySplat~\citep{jiang2025anysplat} combines 3D foundation models with 3D Gaussians for real-time NVS from uncalibrated images.
-We advance beyond these methods by enabling pose-free novel view synthesis with flexible input view counts, optional prior incorporation, and superior rendering quality.
+\textbf{Generalizable Novel View Synthesis.} Novel view synthesis has advanced with NeRF~\citep{mildenhall2021nerf} and 3D Gaussian Splatting~\citep{kerbl20233d}, though these require per-scene optimization.
+Generalizable methods~\citep{yu2021pixelnerf, min2024entangled, charatan2024pixelsplat, min2024epipolar} enable feed-forward NVS but often rely on known camera parameters or fixed view counts.
+Recent pose-free approaches~\citep{ye2024no,jiang2025anysplat} eliminate calibration but with limitations in flexibility.
+We advance beyond these by enabling pose-free NVS with flexible view counts, optional prior injection, and superior rendering quality.